ShueiYang/todolistv2-api/README.md

 * Express js : back-end Node js web framework.
 * React js : front-end Javascript library
 * Node js : cross-platform runtime environment to run Javascript code.

+Also adding a small end to end test on the server, and a preview date display test on the client:

+* Jest and superTest on server side.
+* Vitest on client side with vite.